Yellowstone National Park, Wyoming, USA with a beautiful cold winter sunset.

 Choosing your route for this wonderful trip to Yellowstone National Park really just comes down to what sort of vibe you're looking for.
 We promise that whichever way you choose, you'll find tons of unique and awesome attractions along the way to pique your interest and keep you wowed.

-We recommend the New Mexico Route if you're the kind of travelers who gets a kick out of long expanses of arid deserts, as this route takes you through the states of Texas, New Mexico, Utah and Idaho.
+We recommend the New Mexico Route if you're the kind of traveler who gets a kick out of long expanses of arid deserts, as this route takes you through the states of Texas, New Mexico, Utah, and Idaho.
 You will also get to see the amazing Arches National Park.

-You can also opt to include Santa Fe on this list, which is known for its artsy culture and historic architecture.
+You can also opt to include Santa Fe on the list, which is known for its artsy culture and historic architecture.

 Hop on the Colorado Route if you're looking for a more leisurely journey that includes a good deal of green forests along the way.
 You'll pass through Medicine Bow National Forest, a popular protected green space offering beautiful views and ample opportunity for hiking and other outdoor sports.